saman-pasha/LCC/README.md

 ```
 ## Program Structure
 lcc program involves one or many `target` or `class` form.
 `target` form translates it's contents forms to C code but `class` form compiles it's definition in OOP manner.
-each `target` must has a target c file and a list of feature arguments.
-each `class` must has a name and a list of feature arguments.
+Each `target` must has a target C file and a list of feature arguments.
+Each `class` must has a name and a list of feature arguments.
 ### Features
 All features could be omitted or each one if available accepts `#t` for default behaviour or `#f` for do nothing.
 * <b>:std</b>: writes standard libraries inclusion at top of `target` file or `class` generated C file.